 A horse showing sudden signs of discomfort may need veterinary attention: First, however, you need to determine whether the horse is suffering from colic or muscle pain due to muscle cramps.

 Size does matter when a dogs eats horse poop containing ivermectin, depending on the toxicity level and the size and genetic susceptibility of the dog.

-Follow the story of Rio's quarter crack from the time he is a weanling through appointments at Butler's Farrier School as the quarter crack is stablized, properly shoed, and maintained to keep Rio sound and able to perform his job as a working cow horse.
+Follow the story of Rio's quarter crack from the time he is a weanling through appointments at Butler's Farrier School as the quarter crack is stabilized, fitted with proper shoes,allowing Rio to perform his job as a working cow horse.

-It is much easier to be prepared and not need a first aid kit, than to hit the trail and not be prepared for those emergencies that will happen..
+It is much easier to be prepared and not need a first aid kit, than to hit the trail and then, find that you are not prepared for those emergencies that will happen.